Te Ana Peua:

 Fishhooks, stone adzes, whale ivory ornaments and tattooing needles.
 These are among the beautifully preserved and visually striking artifacts directly linking the island’s modern population to ancestors who inhabited Tahuata for over 600 years before the arrival of Captain Cook.

 Te Ana Peua’s core collection consists of artifacts from excavations at the Hanamiai dune and monumental architecture sites in Vaitahu Valley.
-Directed by AFAR President Barry Rolett, these excavations involved youth from the local community as well as university students and volunteers from the United States, Canada, and Europe.
+Directed by AFAR President Barry Rolett, these excavations involved the local community as well as university students and volunteers from the United States, Canada, Europe and Japan.
 The Museum is a collaborative effort of the Marquesan community and the archaeologists.
 Displays feature interpretive labels written in Marquesan (still the everyday language on the island) with translations in English and French.

 Current exhibits develop two main themes: Marquesan origins and the evolution of Marquesan culture.
 The exhibits also explain archaeological research methods, with action photographs depicting our excavations on Tahuata.